supercollider/supercollider.github.io/community/systems-interfacing-with-sc.md

     -   [rsc3][] is an [r6rs scheme][] supercollider client.
 -   Haskell
     -   [hsc3][] is a [haskell][] supercollider client.
+    -   [Vivid][] is a haskell supercollider client.
+    -   [Tidal][] is a pattern live coding language built on Haskell, frequently paired with SC as the audio backend.
 -   SmallTalk
     -   A squeak OSC-Client by Marcus Gälli, which works with SC:
         [OSC-Client][]